inducer/pycuda/doc/source/misc.rst

   failed to work on some Fermi chips.
 In addition, he provided a patch that updated PyCUDA's :ref:`gl-interop` to the state of CUDA 3.0.
+* Martin Bergtholdt of Philips Research provided a patch that made PyCUDA work on 64-bit Windows 7.

 Licensing
 =========